 The color and pattern of this species varies widely but consists of yellow, greenish, brown, or bronze spots or striations on a base color of dark brown or gray-black.
 The belly is olive-yellow and marbled with darker colors.

 The Spotted Salamander has spots that form an irregular row and the belly is gray.

-Across their range Tiger Salamanders occur in forests, grasslands and marshy areas and are less dependent on forests than other species in their genus.
-One general requirement is soil in which they are able to burrow.
+Across their range, Tiger Salamanders occur in forests, grasslands, and marshy areas and are less dependent on forests than other species in their genus.
+One general requirement is the soil in which they are able to burrow.

 Status in Tennessee:

 Deforestation has caused population declines throughout the southeast.

 •Tiger Salamanders excavate their own burrows and tunnel deeper than other salamanders

 •Captive specimens have lived as long as 25 years

 Found in the middle and eastern parts of the state, but more research is needed to determine the exact range of this species.